codeidoscope/aguafresca/README.md

 my `DefaultHandler`, which responds with a 404.
 This is not ideal behaviour, but it is adequate as that `null` request never appears on the actual browser, so whatever page you were on will still be the same when Chrome's Ping Of Death is sent and my server catches it.

+- A number of errors are caught and shown in the command line when serving some text files.
+The server behaves as expected and will serve everything just fine, but I have not spent time looking into the reason why these errors are displayed or how to mitigate for them.
+These errors also appear when serving media files (videos and sound files), but this is due to the streaming process, and this behaviour is expected for these files.